Field Sobriety Test in Contra Costa County

 Our Experienced DUI Lawyer Explains Your Rights

 In order to request that you submit to a field sobriety test, the officer must have reasonable suspicion for pulling you over in the first place.
-Officers look for drivers who can’t maintain their lanes, driving without their lights on, driving too fast or too slow, tailgating, and other tell-tale signs.
+Officers look for drivers who can’t maintain their lanes, drive without their lights on, drive too fast or too slow, tailgate, and other tell-tale signs.
 After they pull you over, they will likely ask you to submit to a field sobriety test if they suspect you are driving under the influence.

 Knowing your rights can help you feel empowered in situations like this.
-Ask our Contra Costa County DUI attorney Anthony Blalock to review your case and explain your options.
-When it comes to DUI, The Blalock Law Firm, PC is the most trusted source for honest, helpful information.
+Ask our Contra Costa County field sobriety test attorney, Anthony Blalock, to review your case and explain your options.
+Regarding DUI, The Blalock Law Firm, PC is the most trusted source for honest, helpful information.

-In a field sobriety test, you'll be asked to do a number of exercises, including:
+In a field sobriety test, you'll be asked to do some exercises, including:

 - Walk a straight line